s0qz/LNU/Hand in assignments/sb224sc_assign2(VG)/ReadMe.txt

-		I create five different functions: winner(Checks if there is a winning set on the board), check_for_win(is used by winner to make sure it doesn't give a win if neither player has made a move), display_board(which prints the board to the screen), move(gets input passed to it and checks if that given square is already occupied if so requests new input if square is not occupied then places current players symbol in given location), get_attribute(is used by display_board and move functions to make sure right symbol is placed and to check if a square is neutral and in that case print that symbol).
-After a player has made their move I check for a win and if no win it checks if turn counter equal to 8 and if it is there is a draw.
+		I create five different functions: winner(Checks if there is a winning set on the board), check_for_win(is used by winner to make sure it doesn't give a win if neither player has made a move), display_board(which prints the board to the screen), get_row_col(ask for input from the player and then calls the move function with that input), move(gets input passed to it and checks if that given square is already occupied if so requests new input if square is not occupied then places current players symbol in given location), get_attribute(is used by display_board and move functions to make sure right symbol is placed and to check if a square is neutral and in that case print that symbol).
+After a player has made their move the program checks for a win and if no win it checks if turn counter equal to 8 and if it is there is a draw.

 	salary_revision.py:
 		I create a list to store all the different salaries in then I take a